ierror/ssh-permit-a38/README.md

 ### Features

-* Central managament of public SSH keys and servers in a simple and readable JSON database
+* Central management of public SSH keys and servers in a simple and readable JSON database
 * Sync authorized users to the servers authorized_keys
 * User Groups
 * Diff of authorized_keys to sync and the existing one